 (reverts to 19.95% p.a.)

 Experience the ultimate in rewards cards with the original Platinum card from AMEX.
-80,000 bonus points plus huge range of features.
+Up to 80,000 Membership Rewards Bonus Points when you spend $1,500 on your Card within the first 3 months.
+Huge range of features.
 Receive a $200 Platinum Travel Credit each year.
 Transfer your points to a choice of 7 airline rewards and 3 hotel programmes.
 Enjoy complimentary Smartphone Screen Insurance for up to $500.

 Having a credit card offers you increased freedom into how you manage your financial affairs.